inventree/InvenTree.github.io/index.md

 If the core InvenTree functionality does not meet your particular need, extensibility is available through an external API.
 Write external programs to interact with the InvenTree database.

 [Read more...](/extend.html)

-## Technical Stuff

-InvenTree is built using Python and Django.

-Technical documentation can be found at [inventree.readthedocs.io](https://inventree.readthedocs.io/en/latest/index.html).

-Source code is available on [GitHub](https://github.com/inventree).